SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/golang/data/random/array.md

 ### Description

-The RandomArray class can be used as a random generator for array objects.
+The Array class can be used as a random generator for array objects.

 ### Static methods